puffnfresh/buzzbee/README.md

 Buzzbee
 =======

-Buzzbee is a service to embed Google Buzz in your website using jQuery.
+Buzzbee is a jQuery plugin and web service to embed Google Buzz in your website.

 You can see an example at [http://jquery-buzzbee.appspot.com/](http://jquery-buzzbee.appspot.com/)